-The Bose 700 may have more powerful active noise cancellation, but the Sony WH-1000xM4’s incredible overall performance at $50 cheaper makes it the better value.
-Everything that made the WH-1000xM3 a critical darling remains intact, including the phenomenal soundstage and touch controls that allow for seamless playback and call management.
+The Bose 700 may have more powerful active noise cancellation, but the Sony WH-1000XM4’s incredible overall performance and lower price makes it the better value.
+Everything that made the WH-1000XM3 a critical darling remains intact, including the phenomenal soundstage and touch controls that allow for seamless playback and call management.
 Having the ability to personalize audio via the Sony Headphones Connect app is awesome, letting you create your own sound profiles or pick from multiple fine-tuned presets that lend themselves well to almost every music genre.
 You’re also getting top-tier ANC that gives competitors a run for their money and lets you enjoy longer playtimes than any Bose model with the feature enabled.

-Sadly, the call quality isn’t great, which has been a reoccurring problem for the Mark series.
-But to the WH-1000xM4’s credit, this is the only legitimate complaint that can be made about Sony’s flagship headphones.
+Sadly, the call quality isn’t great, which has been a reoccurring problem for the Sony Mark series.
+But to the WH-1000XM4’s credit, this is the only legitimate complaint that can be made about Sony’s flagship headphones.